 It might sound trite, but I’ve been thinking about it and I really feel it could help me, so why not you, tomorrow?

 So mañana se acerca – go out there, enjoy it, do it, show off!
 Put everything you have into it!
-For lots of you – I know, not all – it’s your last exam!
+For lots of you – I know, not all – it’s your last Leaving Cert Exam!
 Be the best you can be – en español!